cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - (skX, pkX): A key pair used in role X; skX is the private key and pkX is the public key.
 For example, (skU, pkU) refers to the U's private and public key.
 - pk(skX): The public key corresponding to private key skX.
-- encode_big_endian(x, n): An byte string encoding the integer value x as an n-byte big-endian value.
 - concat(x0, ..., xN): Concatenation of byte strings.
   `concat(0x01, 0x0203, 0x040506) = 0x010203040506`.
 - zero(n): An all-zero byte string of length `n` bytes. `zero(4) = 0x00000000` and